cloudpassion1801/assignment/README.md

 b) CI/ CD process

 I can also see some challenges on Scaling of this mediawiki app .
 Which are mentioned [over here](https://github.com/anurag4517/assignment#scaling-challenges-for-mediawiki).
+I have assumed minimal configurations of mediawiki app , there can also be certain security enhancements which are mentioned [over here](https://github.com/anurag4517/assignment#security-enhancements)
 ### Quick run Locally
 Step 1 : Ensure that you have full filled prerequisite .
 Step 2:  Clone this project locally